NxPKG/khulnasoft-docs/content/warp-client/legal/3rdparty.md

   - [boringtun](https://github.com/cloudflare/boringtun)

-  Copyright (c) 2019 Cloudflare, Inc. All rights reserved.
+  Copyright (c) 2019 Khulnasoft, Inc. All rights reserved.

   Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: